 Using LINQ removes the requirement for COBOL to access RDBs with ODBC and tests have shown the LINQ DAL objects perform up to 5 times faster than the ESQL objects.
 You can try it for yourself; details here...

-Here are some new or "arriving soon" items on the site:
+Here are some current items on the site: